andr-ew/brds/README.md

 consider playhead control in place of top/bottom keybaord row
 - mlr style, with cuts & sublooping
-- in synced mode, this would be synced to bars
+- in synced mode, this would be synced to beats/bars (depending on pattern length)